nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons.
+1. User requests to list tutors.
-2. Tuthub shows a list of persons.
+2. Tuthub shows a list of tutors.

     Use case ends.